joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 ```
 WhitewashCookie=.eJyVUctugzAQ_BeffVgbcCzOtEqlqoc2NysHK3EaJCARhINV9d9rBkIeSinVSiN7dlizM18sy3e7fNMWJ89S4uypcqV_tf7QnlhqDPG-BArnNR_Zq5rFXk8QI_OYpT9Z-oUVY0392XrY9WOfH5tuVaO5ClrNE2AMjIAyqI2JwSVABVwE7DqEG-FLClN6tYBaQC3ARXgh7hTh-ec6d9W2eOD2fF_nbMqN-Ad7mzhmT8y983rK7fO6F8PVYGUCVMAFUMMuCU6iL6GVIZCucx9SzxFu4iYyQggEw1dtXbGUHQvrXc34cHjJArdsP_fvtmoOZVb7ZmsLN_bfbOmCQkoVJaR1HLHvH9LexR0.X-tZMQ.cIwH76HVoT1cll7VMVZo1Nux3Uk
 ```
  - On tab 2: Start the game on "impossible".
-When you see the HTTP request for establishing the Web Socket in Burp suite, inject the cookie value of the previous step
+When you see the HTTP request for establishing the Web Socket in Burp suite, inject the cookie value of the previous step.
  - Your two game sessions will now have the same board layout.
  - You can now systematically check all fields on tab 2 and replicate all hits to tab 1.
  - When you lose the game on tab 2, just restart the game injecting again the noted cookie and continue where you left off.